-Soon after completing the 2nd master’s I got an opportunity to work with CSRE, IIT Bombay as a research fellow on a DST sponsored project to understand glaciers in the Himalayas using Microwave Remote Sensing (a skill that I had recently learned).
+Soon after completing the 2nd master’s, I got an opportunity to work with CSRE, IIT Bombay (Centre of Studies In Resources Engineering) as a research fellow on a DST sponsored project to understand glaciers in the Himalayas using Microwave Remote Sensing (a skill that I had recently learned).

 What were the challenges?
 How did you address them?

 The biggest challenge was my technical ability to take up a research that I was not specialized in.
 I managed to overcome this by extensive reading of scientific literature and attending training programs from experts.
 I also went to the extent of writing an email to a scientist requesting him to train me on a few things – and yes – he agreed!
 My realization about importance of satellite remote sensing in modern glaciology came a little late, and that put me in a really tough spot of deciding ‘continue my existing research, or pause everything for a couple of years and come back stronger (with more skills) to continue the research’.
 I decided the latter, and this was probably one of the toughest decisions of my life.